softmin/ReHLine-python/python/benchmark/benchmark_Huber/README.md

   \end{cases}
 \end{equation*}
 ```
-In this case, the RidgeHuber can be rewritten as a ReHLine optimization with
+In this case, the ElasticHuber can be rewritten as a ReHLine optimization with
 ```math
 \mathbf{S} \leftarrow
 \begin{pmatrix}